centria/advanced-csharp/src/content/part12/part12-2.md

 * In this exercise, our very simple program is missing its **using directives**.
 Add them to make the code work.
 You will need 4 different usings.

 <Note>
-If you don't know where everything is located, look from for example [**the Microsoft API Browser**](https://docs.microsoft.com/en-us/dotnet/api/system?view=dotnet-plat-ext-3.1) for help.
+If you don't know where everything is located, look from for example <a href="https://docs.microsoft.com/en-us/dotnet/api/system?view=dotnet-plat-ext-3.1" target="_blank">the Microsoft API Browser</a> for help.

 You might have to find something we have not used yet...
 </Note>